Joseph Coulson

-Joseph Coulson (born 1957) is a novelist, poet, and playwright.
+Joseph Coulson (born 1957) is an American novelist, poet, and playwright.
 His writing is notable for its lyricism and its blending of American history and social criticism.
 Also an educator, Coulson served as president of the Great Books Foundation from 2014 to 2018.
 Dr. Coulson now serves as President and Chief Academic Officer of Harrison Middleton University, a private, not-for-profit, distance-learning university offering programs in the humanities.

 Early life

 Joseph Coulson grew up in Detroit, Michigan.
 As a youth, he attended both Catholic and public schools and worked as a caddie, grass cutter, janitor, and hospital orderly.
 He eventually found work as a singer, flautist, and bass player with bands in and around Detroit.

-Education & Career
+Education and career

-Coulson received a B.S. in Education from Wayne State University, an M.A. in English from the State University of New York at Buffalo, and a Ph.D. in American Literature and Poetics from the State University of New York at Buffalo.
+Coulson received a B.S. in education from Wayne State University, an M.A. in English from the State University of New York at Buffalo, and a Ph.D. in American literature and poetics from the State University of New York at Buffalo.
 Coulson has worked as a classroom teacher, English department chair, senior administrator, and English professor.
-As an instructor and school administrator, Coulson was named a Master Teacher, served for several years as a Mentor Teacher and curriculum consultant, and worked to develop comprehensive teacher-training programs.
+As an instructor and school administrator, Coulson was named a master teacher, served for several years as a mentor teacher and curriculum consultant, and worked to develop comprehensive teacher-training programs.

 Coulson served as president of the Great Books Foundation, a nonprofit educational organization, from 2014 to 2018.
-He previously worked at the Great Books Foundation from 1999-2003 as senior editor, editorial director, and chief of staff.
+He previously worked at the Great Books Foundation from 1999 to 2003 as senior editor, editorial director, and chief of staff.

-Harrison Middleton University named Joseph Coulson, PhD as President and Chief Academic Officer of the university, effective July 1, 2018.
+Harrison Middleton University named Joseph Coulson, PhD, as president and chief academic officer of the university, effective July 1, 2018.
 Harrison Middleton University is a great ideas, great works, great conversations, distance-learning university that offers graduate education in the humanities with concentrations in imaginative literature, natural sciences, philosophy and religion, and social science.
 Harrison Middleton University promotes student-faculty scholarship through research, discussion, and the development of collaborative publications.